 JuliaReach - Summer of Code

-Efficient low-dimensional symbolic-numeric set computations
+Efficient symbolic-numeric set computations

 Difficulty: Medium.